Kyanoxia/yugen-electron-wrapper/README.md

 # To-do

+- [ ] Fix the issue of random logouts
 - [x] Build for MacOS - Doing this will be rather difficult because I don't have a proper codesign cert :(
 - [x] Fix AdBlock crashing the MacOS APP build